Claude Enterprise compliance and DPA guide for German companies

 Claude Enterprise can support GDPR-compliant use, but compliance depends on the use case, legal basis, DPA terms, transfers, retention, subprocessors, and the categories of data your teams put into the system.

-Claude Enterprise includes the full Claude AI assistant with admin controls, SSO integration, audit logs, custom system prompts, an expanded context window, priority access, and an optional Zero-Data-Retention (ZDR) configuration.
-A Data Processing Addendum (DPA/AVV) is incorporated automatically into the commercial terms.
+Claude Enterprise includes a built-in GDPR DPA (automatically incorporated into commercial terms), SSO with SCIM provisioning, audit logs, custom system prompts, an expanded context window, priority access, and an optional Zero-Data-Retention (ZDR) add-on.
+It is Anthropic's highest-tier commercial plan for organisations that require enterprise AI governance.

 Book Free Call